-- All assessment is by externally examined written papers. - There are three papers: Philosophy of Religion, Religion and Ethics, and Developments in Christian Thought. - Each paper is 2 hours long and will be sat at the end of the second year. - The allocation for each paper is 120 marks and on each paper students must complete three essays worth a maximum of 40 marks each.
+- e.g. religion and gender, gender and theology.
+Challenges to Christianity including secularism, psychological challenges to religious belief (Freud), Liberation Theology and Marx. - All assessment is by externally examined written papers. - There are three papers: Philosophy of Religion, Religion and Ethics, and Developments in Christian Thought. - Each paper is 2 hours long and will be sat at the end of the second year. - The allocation for each paper is 120 marks and on each paper students must complete three essays worth a maximum of 40 marks each.